omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/README.md

 # Splined Voronoi Planner
 ## Overview
-In the `Overview`-chapter you describe the content of this folder, either in text or a listing.
-For example:

-This folder acts as an example for all the future students that will upload their code to this repository.
-It contains an example ROS-package that only contains a `README`-file to show how a package should be documented.
-Also any additional Matlab- or Python-script for the analysis of data should be added here.
+This folder contains all code for the work on a global path planner on voronoi diagrams with smoothing.
+It contains submodules to relevant packages and should be contained in an ROS noetic catkin workspace for building and using the packages.
+It also contains packages for evaluating and generting examples.

 **Author:** Sönke Prophet

 **E-Mail:** soenke.prophet@gmail.com

-For recreation of thesis results you have to copy the bagfiles to data folder; they are not contained in git due to large filesize.
+The data of the evaluation is stored on an USB-drive because of large filesize.
+To reproduce the results please copy the files to the data folder.
-Also copy maps in splined_voronoi_scripts/maps.
+Also copy relevant maps to splined_voronoi_scripts/maps.

 ## Packages
-### example_pkg
-Explain in one sentence what the package is.
-In the package should be another README that deeply explains how to use the package.
-See the example file in the `example_pkg`-folder for the structure.

 ### match_path_planning/splined_voronoi
 Global Path planning and smoothing based on voronoi diagrams.
 Code is already contained in match_path_planning and therefore only contained as git submodule.

+Further instructions for installation are in the contained README.

-## pure_voronoi_planner
+### pure_voronoi_planner
 Global path planning on voronoi diagrams without smoothing.
 Used for comparison between dijkstra and astar and planning with and without additional freespaces.

 ### splined_voronoi_scripts
 A package which contains scripts for generating evaluation data and creating plots.
 For a better overview over the scripts and how to call them see [README](splined_voronoi_scripts/README.md)

-## Scripts
-### example_script.py
+### match_mobile_robotics
-Explain what the script does and how to use it.
-Also mention any inputs and outputs.
+Package with general packages for mobile robotics at the match institute.
+It is only contained as a dependency for easier building.

 ## data
 Contains bagfiles used to generate results.